ayuanx/pal-ddraw/README.md

 1. Make sure the game is indeed designed to run in a specific DirectDraw color depth mode (e.g. 8-bit or 16-bit) which your current Windows does not support.

-Tip: If the game does not utilize DirectDraw at all, or if the game already supports your current desktop color depth (which is usually 32-bit color depth) natively, then you don't need this wrapper.
+Tip: If the game does not utilize DirectDraw at all, or if the game already supports your current desktop color depth (usually 32-bit) natively, then you don't need this wrapper.

 2. Extract the dll file and the ini file to the game folder where the game's main executable file is located.